Deciding between native and cross-platform development is always a challenge. Read this guide to make this choice confidently!

 You need a single database to build a cross-platform app running on several devices.
 Due to this advantage of repurposing, the development itself becomes faster and cheaper.
 The majority of code, meaning 70-95%, can be reused in another platform, which makes building for Android and iOS smooth.

 In this regard, React Native, Flutter, Ionic, and Xamarin cover the most tasks for both operating systems.
 According to Statista, Flutter is the leading framework for cross-platform development, covering 42% of the market.
 Next is React Native, possessing 38%.
+It's a perfect technology to build an app so feel free to hire dedicated React Native developers.
 The full picture is shown in the table below.

 4 Advantages of Cross-Platform Development